Updated: Dec 9, 2020

 Soy/Dairy/Gluten Free and Pesco-Vegetarian

 Out of all my soups you find here in this website, I would say this one is my favorite one.
-It is so good! the broth is delicate yet flavorful.
+It is delicate yet flavorful.
 The saffron gives such a distinctive note and bright redish-orange color, which makes the soup more appetizing and aromatic.
 This one is just pure gastronomic indulgence given that saffron is the most expensive spice in the world.
 But trust me... it is worth it.

 This is a traditional soup that can be found in coastal towns along the eastern Mediterranean.
 Simple ingredients, yet very effective.
 That's what makes it so delectable.
 I hope you enjoy as much as I do.